 - Krenko, Mob Boss

-Non-board wipe non-wheel staples that are sorceries are things like Faithless Looting, which draws cards, Gamble, which is one of red’s best tutors, Mana Geyser, which could be considered ramp, and Vandalblast, which blows up artifacts.
-Each of these cards have generically useful abilities, landing them slots in a lot of red decks.
+There are also Red Commander staples that are neither board wipes nor wheel effects.
+You have Faithless Looting, which draws cards, Gamble, which is one of Red’s best tutors, Mana Geyser, which could be considered ramp, and Vandalblast, which blows up artifacts.
+Each of these cards have generically useful abilities, landing them slots in a lot of Red decks.

 - Blasphemous Act